iterative/dvc.org/content/blog/2022-05-24-local-experiments-to-cloud-with-tpi-docker.md

 <admon type="info">

 Using Docker to manage dependencies (e.g. Python packages) does not remove all other setup requirements.
-You'll still need docker itself installed, as well as GPU runtime drivers if applicable.
-Happily, TPI sets these up by default.
+You'll still need Docker itself installed, as well as GPU runtime drivers if applicable.
+Happily, TPI sets up all of this by default.

 </admon>

-Separation of dependencies into Docker images will give you more control over the software versions, and also makes it trivial to switch between cloud providers -- currently Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, and Kubernetes.
+Separation of dependencies into Docker images will give you more control over the software versions, and also makes it painless to switch between cloud providers -- currently Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, and Kubernetes.
 Your Docker image is cloud provider-agnostic.
 There are thousands of [pre-defined Docker images online](https://hub.docker.com/)